-- Give notice to all registered participants of commencement of this review, publish a draft report and invite submissions for a period of at least six weeks. - At the time of publishing the draft report, notify stakeholders that they may request a public meeting on the draft report within five business days of the draft report being published. - If stakeholders have requested a public meeting, notify stakeholders that a public meeting will be held.
-At least two weeks' notice of the public meeting must be given. - Publish a final report and submit this report to the AEMC no later than six weeks after the public meeting.
+- Give notice to all registered participants of commencement of this review and invite submissions for a period of at least six weeks. - At the time the review is commenced, notify stakeholders that they may request a public meeting..
+The deadline for requesting a public meeting is the date submissions close. - If a public meeting is requested, notify stakeholders that a public meeting will be held.
+At least two weeks' notice of the public meeting must be given. - Publish a final report and submit this report to the AEMC by the later of: - o six weeks after any public meeting is held, if requested; or - o one year has elapsed since the publication of the previous report.

-At the time of notifying stakeholders of the review (at the time the draft report is published), the Panel should publish an indicative timetable for the review on the Panel's website and invite submissions from stakeholders on any relevant issues that should be considered by the Panel during the review.
+At the time of notifying stakeholders of the commencement of the review, the Panel should publish an indicative timetable for the review on the Panel's website and invite submissions from stakeholders on any relevant issues that should be considered by the Panel during the review.

-The Panel should engage with key stakeholders during the AMPR for the purposes of coordinating and gathering all relevant information for preparation of the draft and final reports.
+The Panel should engage with key stakeholders during the AMPR for the purposes of coordinating and gathering all relevant information for preparation of the final report.
 Key stakeholders include the following:

-- The AEMO.
+- AEMO.

 - The Australian Energy Regulator (AER).

 - Transmission network service providers.

 - Distribution network service providers.

 - Jurisdictional regulatory bodies and governments.